 Q: What about an AR-15 bolt on a 6.5 Grendel rifle?

 A: The same issues apply here, too: While the AR-15 carrier is used for Grendel builds, a Grendel-specific bolt is required to accommodate the higher pressures produced by this round, compared to 5.56 NATO and .223 Remington.
-We cover it in greater detail in our 6.5 Grendel AR build guide.
 You'll need something called a "Type 2" Grendel bolt.

 There's a ton of info to consider when it comes to 6.5 Grendel and 6.5 Creedmoor, especially for the AR platforms.
 Here are the big things to remember if you choose to build one or the other: